ant-design/ant-design-mobile/src/components/dialog/index.en.md

 }
 ```

+### Dialog.clear

+You can directly close all dialog box by calling the `clear` method on the `Dialog`.
+Usually, you can use it in router change event to close dialog box automatically without use dialog reference to close

 If you need to include a lot of complex states and logic in Dialog, you can use declarative syntax, or consider encapsulating the internal state and logic as a separate component, see [#4762](https://github.com /ant-design/ant-design-mobile/issues/4762).